UDST/vizicities/README.md

 * Zoom using the mouse wheel
 * Pan using the left mouse button
-* Orbit by holding left shift and using the left mouse button
+* Orbit by holding shift and using the left mouse button, or using the middle mouse button

 ## Copyright & license